joelface/bg1/README.md

 - **Len Testa:** For helping me get as close as I could ever reasonably expect to accomplish a not very serious childhood dream of almost being an Imagineer.
 Also for creating [Touring Plans](https://touringplans.com/), which is pretty rad.

-- **Barry, Stacy, Jeff, Michelle, and others:** For helping me test and improve BG1.
+- **Barry, Stacy, Jeff, Michelle, Jim, and others:** For helping me test and improve BG1.

 - **[IcoMoon](https://icomoon.io/#icons-icomoon):** For the free icons, provided under a [Creative Commons license](https://creativecommons.org/licenses/by/4.0/).